Director of Strategy and Performance

 The world's largest police area

-One of eight jurisdictions in Australia, WA Police covers 2.5 million square kilometres, including two regions, 14 districts, 163 police stations and nearly 4,000 uniformed officers.
+One of eight jurisdictions in Australia, WA Police covers 2.5 million square kilometers, including two regions, 14 districts, 163 police stations and nearly 4,000 uniformed officers.

 Western Australia Police needed a solution that would drive better policing outcomes by being able to more accurately forecast where resources should be allocated.